This post may contain affiliate links. Please read our disclosure policy.

 - For a little added color, feel free to use a cabbage slaw mix or just chop up some red cabbage and grate carrots to mix in.

 More Cold Salads to Try

 - 8 cups shredded green cabbage one medium head

 - 1 cup diced white onion about 1 small

 - 1 small green pepper seeded and diced

-- 2 tablespoons fresh chopped flat-leaf parsley
+- 2 tablespoons fresh chopped flat-leaf parsley plus some for garnish

 - 1 cup white vinegar